 Still, it was a very difficult time and it was important to understand that everyone in the AAP community was impacted differently by the pandemic—and that those impacts required differing responses.
 We emerged stronger because we were able to build on our strengths—our incredible faculty, our built-in flexibility, and our highly skilled and experienced IRC—in a way that supported faculty, staff, and students, both online and in-person.

-AAP will have a new home in Washington, D.C., this fall.
+AAP has a new home in Washington, D.C.
 How does its location there, as well as AAP’s presence in Baltimore, affect the way AAP can serve its students and the community?

-Our new home at 555 Penn in Washington, D.C., and presence on and around the Homewood campus really allow us to develop a vibrant student community and provide a culture of care for students.
-When we move into 555 Penn this fall, we will be in a state-of-the-art facility that allows for greater collaboration with other parts of Johns Hopkins and with the community.
+Our new home, the Johns Hopkins University Bloomberg Center at 555 Pennsylvania Avenue NW, and our presence on and around the Homewood campus really allow us to develop a vibrant student community and provide a culture of care for students.
+At the Hopkins Bloomberg Center, we are in a state-of-the-art facility that allows for greater collaboration with other parts of Johns Hopkins and with the community.